UBC-MDS/online-shoppers-purchasing-intention/reports/_build/html/_sources/intro.md

 The dataset has good data quality in general.
 It is in a tidy format {cite}`wickham2014tidy`, and does not contain `NULL` values.
 There are some minor issues with outliers, but we have decided not to handle them.

 Feature engineering is done to capture feature interactions, and aggregating common features.
-The table below list some of our new features:
+In particular, we want to capture possible feature interactions with `PageValues`, which we think is important for this problem.
+Table 1 list some of our new features:

 | Feature Name          |      Description      |
 |-----------------------|-----------------------|